melindahiggins2000/N741RegressionWineQuality/README.md

 Homework 3 is detailed at Dr. Vicki Hertzberg's Github repository at [https://github.com/vhertzb/Regression-1](https://github.com/vhertzb/Regression-1).
 At her Github repository, she provides a slightly updated copy of the White Wine dataset with the variable names updated with the "spaces" removed from the variable names.
 A copy of "White_wines.csv" is also provided here for easy reference as well.
 This file is indeed a CSV comma delimited file and the variable names have the period `.` inserted for the spaces so the variable names import correctly.
 So, for this file `read.csv()` will work.

+## Short Example with Red Wine Data

+Be sure to check out the "redWine.Rmd" and associated output formats (HTML, DOCX and PDF) and Github markdown (MD) format included in this repository.